-The outdoor coil of a heat pump can ice up just like a freezer evaporator.
-The tendency to ice up increases with humidity and low ambient temperatures.
-There is fortunately a convenient method of defrosting the outdoor coil.
-That is to make the system run in the cooling mode.
-The outdoor coil becomes the condenser and the ice can be melted away.
+The outdoor coil of a heat pump can frost up just like a freezer evaporator.
+The tendency to frost up increases with humidity and low ambient temperatures.
+There is fortunately a convenient method of defrosting the outdoor coil and that is to make the system run in the cooling mode.
+The outdoor coil becomes the condenser and the frost can be melted away.
 To keep the heat where it is wanted the outdoor fan motor is temporarily shut off.
 All this happens automatically and is controlled by a solid state defrost control board.
-Every so often it will check the temperatures of some thermisters (temperature sensitive resisters) and if a defrost is needed it will activate the defrost mode.
+Every so often it will check the temperatures of some thermistors (temperature sensitive resistors) and if a defrost is needed it will activate the defrost mode.
 Otherwise it will wait for the next trial for defrost.
-As the system progresses in a defrost it will get to the point where clouds of steam will billow out of the unit.
+As the defrost continues, steam will rise out of the unit.
 New heat pump owners should be advised to expect this.
 Otherwise nuisance calls may be placed by the unknowing customer.
 They have even been known to call the fire department thinking the unit is on fire.
 When the defrost is completed, the whoosh of the reversing valve can be heard, the outdoor fan restarts and a final cloud of steam is blown out by the outdoor fan.